2. Risk assessment for pregnant workers and new mothers

 If you identify a significant risk

-Action 1 – Adjust her working conditions or hours to remove the risk.
+Action 1 – Adjust the working conditions or hours to avoid the risk.

 If that is not possible:

 The Employment Rights Act 1996 states that suitable alternative work should be offered, where appropriate, before any suspension from work.
-This alternative work should be on the same terms and conditions, including pay.
+This must be suitable and appropriate for the pregnant worker or new mother, and on the same terms and conditions, including pay.

 If that is not possible:

-Action 3 – Suspend your employee on paid leave for as long as necessary to protect the health and safety of her and her child
+Action 3 – Suspend your worker on paid leave for as long as necessary to protect their health and safety and that of their child.